Move Empower Concierge Physical Therapy Austin TX

 There exist numerous ways for women to breastfeed their baby optimally to support their overall health and alleviate the aches they might be facing.
 Utilizing a proper breastfeeding position can relieve pain in regions like the shoulders, neck, and back, and support effective latching.

-Laying Back Position:
+Laying Back Position

 • Start by lying back in a reclined position on your bed or chair.
 You can use pillows to support your back, neck, and arms.